ABC GIRL SCOUT COOKIES

 Each case of cookies contains 12 packages.

-- Why are three (Cranberry Citrus Crisps, Lemonades™ and Thanks-A-Lot®) of the eight cookie varieties offered by ABC Bakers in a tray with film overwrap – no carton?
+- Why are three (Girl Scout S'mores™, Lemonades™ and Thanks-A-Lot®) of the eight cookie varieties offered by ABC Bakers in a tray with film overwrap – no carton?

 ABC Bakers is delighted to be able to offer this type of cookie packaging which saves millions of cartons by ensuring a more sustainable approach to packaging on the three unique cookie items that we offer.
 ABC Bakers is the only licensed Girl Scout Cookie baker offering cookies packaged in a tray with film overwrap.